FluidspaceWeb/development-server/README.md

 The source code for Web UI is located at `/usr/src/FluidspaceDevApi` in the ***fluidspace-api-client*** docker container.

 ## 🤔 What Next?
-Head-on to [Fluidspace App Module Template](https://github.com/FluidspaceWeb/app-template-vue3) and start developing modules using VueJS.
+Head-on to [App](https://github.com/FluidspaceWeb/app-template-vue3) or [Integration](https://github.com/FluidspaceWeb/integration-template-vue3) template and start developing modules using VueJS.